Can You Spray Closed Cell Foam Insulation in Cold Weather?

 Well, yes and no.

-There are some manufacturers who will recommend not spraying closed cell when it’s super cold outside.
+Some manufacturers recommend not spraying closed cell when it’s cold outside.
 Basically, they are saying once it gets below a certain temperature, then you’ll have a cold substrate and risk creating condensation.

 As manufacturers, they have to state this because they don’t know the contractor’s level of expertise.
-An experienced contractor already knows the job is going to take longer and that they’ll have to use more product to ensure a proper air seal.
+An experienced contractor already knows the job will take longer and that they’ll have to use more product to ensure a proper air seal.

 Now, how about those temperatures?